Spokane City Council members accused of violating bullying policies

 City employees complained that some City Council members had bullied them during public meetings.

-SPOKANE –The city’s Human Resources Department is investigating four Spokane City Council members after employees reported they had been bullied during public meetings.
+SPOKANE — The city’s Human Resources Department is investigating four Spokane City Council members after employees reported they had been bullied during public meetings.

 The City Council received letters with the complaints against the council members last week, which did not include specific details or examples of what the bullying behaviors may have been.